bbongcaron/rxnbalancer/README.md

 # rxnbalancer
 Balance chemical reactions with the proper coefficients.
-Executable must be run thru cmd.
-Takes a chemical equation string as a command line argument.
-Note: Spaces must be present in between each component and the plus signs/equals sign.
-    : "=" is used instead of "-->" until the issue of not interpreting a ">" as redirection is solved.
+Format of input : R1 + R2 + ...
+Rn --> P1 + P2 + ... + Pm , where n & m are the number of reactants & products, respectively.